09:16

 Why can't I get over this?

-As I was saying before,
+As I was saying before.

 It's not your fault that you have it.

-It's a normal human experience.
+It's a normal human experience and you have the capacity.

-Work with it,
+Work with it.

-So you can come out of protection mode and into connection mode because that's what you deserve.
+Allow it but also to down regulate your nervous system so you can come out of protection mode and into connection mode.

-And we can do that by talking to ourselves as well.
+By talking to ourselves as well.

-Disengaging from the automatic self-talk,
+Actually disengaging from the automatic self-talk,

 Which happens automatically,